CODA (2021 film): Filming

 The film was shot on location in Gloucester, Massachusetts, in the middle of 2019.

 In the film, the family lives in what WBUR's The ARTery described as a "creaky clapboard cottage [with] a yard jammed with boats, traps, and nets".
 During location scouting, Heder came across what she found to be the ideal house for the family home and received permission from its residents to use it as a filming location.
 The choirmaster's home was a Victorian-style house on the sea, where Heder had visited family friends multiple times in her childhood, and they allowed her to film there.

+The portrayal of "Gloucester High School" was actually the old Briscoe Middle School in Beverly, Massachusetts, which had previously closed, in preparation to being converted to the Beverly Village for Living & the Arts.

 A fisherman who educated Heder in local fishing practices allowed his fishing trawler to be used as a film set.
 Scenes set in a flooded quarry were filmed at the Steel Derrick quarry in Rockport, Massachusetts.

 Music

 Marius de Vries composed the film's soundtrack and compiled and co-produced the album with Nicholai Baxter, featuring the original score and incorporated songs.
-Speaking on creating music for the film, which had predominantly deaf characters playing the leading roles, he called it as his "biggest challenge" and added that the music should be strong to connect with the emotions.
-Most of the incorporated songs in the film, were recorded live and sung by the lead actors Emilia Jones and Ferdia Walsh-Peelo, accompanied by the CODA choir, who are students at Berklee College of Music and Gloucester High School.
-The soundtrack also featured an original song sung by Jones, titled "Beyond the Shore" which is played during the end credits of the film.
+Speaking on creating music for the film, which had predominantly deaf characters playing the leading roles, he called it his "biggest challenge" and added that the music should be strong to connect with the emotions.
+Most of the incorporated songs in the film were recorded live and sung by the lead actors Emilia Jones and Ferdia Walsh-Peelo, accompanied by the CODA choir, who were students at Berklee College of Music and Gloucester High School.
+The soundtrack also featured an original song sung by Jones, "Beyond the Shore," which is played during the end credits of the film.
 The soundtrack album was released by Republic Records on August 13, 2021, coinciding with the film's release.